Ahava Mineral Body Lotion Sea-Kissed Review

 Review

-Lightly moisturizing: Ahava Mineral Body Lotion Sea-Kissed has a moisturizing rating of 3.2 out of 10.
+According to CreamScan analysis, Ahava Mineral Body Lotion Sea-Kissed is lightly moisturizing, with a moisturizing rating of 3.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 0.2 out of 10 and a high humectancy of 6.1 out of 10, primarily due to the high content of Glycerin (est. ≈2.5%) and Propanediol (est. ≈2.0%).